jonathanau/windsurf-snake-game/README.md

 └── README.md          # This file
 ```

+## Security

+This game implements several security best practices:

+- **Content Security Policy (CSP)**: Implements a strict CSP to prevent XSS attacks
+- **Input Validation**: All user inputs are validated before processing
+- **Secure Storage**: High scores are stored with validation and sanitization
+- **Error Handling**: Comprehensive error handling for all critical operations

+### Reporting Security Issues

+If you discover any security vulnerabilities, please report them to the repository maintainers.

 ## Development

 The game is built with vanilla JavaScript and HTML5 Canvas for optimal performance and compatibility.

+### Production Deployment

+For production deployments, consider:
+- Minifying and obfuscating the JavaScript code
+- Serving the game over HTTPS
+- Using security headers like `X-Content-Type-Options: nosniff`
+- Setting appropriate CORS headers if needed

 ### Running Tests